-The State Senate passed this week the “Complete Streets” legislation, which would help make roadways safer for all who use them.
-The bill (S.5411-A) requires state, county, and local transportation agencies to consider roadway design features that increase the safety of pedestrians, bicyclists, and motorists.
+The New York State Senate today passed the “Complete Streets” legislation which would help make roadways safer for all who use them.
+The bill (S.5411A), by Senator Charles J. Fuschillo, Jr. (R-Merrick) requires state, county, and local transportation agencies to consider roadway design features that increase the safety of pedestrians, bicyclists, and motorists.

 A Federal Highway Administration safety review found that streets designed with these features improve safety for all users, such as enabling pedestrians to cross busy roads in two stages, improving bicycle safety and reducing left-turning motorist crashes to zero.

 According to the National Highway Traffic Safety Administration (NHTSA), over 300 pedestrians were killed on New York’s roadways in 2009 -- more than 45 other states.
 Twenty-six percent of all traffic fatalities in New York State in 2009 involved pedestrians, which is more than double the national average.

 Wantagh resident Sandi Vega, whose 14-year-old daughter, Brittany, was killed while walking across Sunrise Highway last September, has been a strong advocate for the Complete Streets legislation.
 Mrs. Vega said, "This law would help save lives, improve safety, and prevent tragedies.
 Saving even one family from the heartache and lifelong pain that comes with losing a loved one, which my family feels every day, will make this law well worth it.
 I can’t thank Senator Fuschillo and the state Senate enough for making our roads safer for pedestrians, bicyclists, and drivers.”